Zuru

 Zuru is a Local Government Area in Kebbi State, Nigeria.
-Its headquarters is in the town of Zuru.
+Its headquarters are in the town of Zuru.
 It is also the Headquarters of Zuru Emirate.
 The Emirate comprises four local government areas, namely: Wasagu/Danko, Fakai, Sakaba and Zuru.

 It has an area of 653 sqkm and a population of 165,547 at the 2006 census.

 The postal code of the area is 872.

+Climatic condition

+The climate is hot and oppressive, with a year-round temperature range of 58°F to 100°F, with occasional dips below or above 105°F.

+Temperature

+With warming stripes signifying the average annual temperature, climate change is significantly raising the temperature in Zuru.

+Topography

+Zuru is located at geographical coordinates of 11.435 degrees latitude, 5.235 degrees longitude, and an elevation of 1,293 feet.